 Gold Mining & History

-Burkina Faso is emerging as a significant gold producing country.
-It shares similar geology as its neighbors, Ghana and Mali, which are the second and third largest gold producing countries in Africa.
+Burkina Faso is emerging as a significant gold producing country as it shares similar geology as its neighbors, Ghana and Mali, which are the second and third largest gold producing countries in Africa.

 Artisanal gold mining has been practiced in the region for centuries, going back to the time when this part of Africa was known as the "Gold Coast".
 Although predominantly a farming country, gold has recently become the country's largest export commodity.

 Burkina Faso was not part of this boom because of a less attractive fiscal policy.
 In 2003, policies were improved and a study by BRGM, a French government agency that does geological surveys in developing countries, concluded that Burkina Faso has the same age and type of rocks as Ghana and Mali.
-Interest in Burkina Faso's resource potential continues to grow with 7 producing gold mines built since 2007 ranking it 4th amongst the African nations, and it is now attracting the interest of mining companies because it is a politically stable democracy with good infrastructure.
-As a result Burkina Faso is on pace to become the fourth largest gold producing country in Africa by 2011, and will likely rival Mali in the near future.
+Interest in Burkina Faso's resource potential continues to grow with 7 producing gold mines built since 2007 and 2 more in construction.
+It ranks fifth amongst the African gold producing nations, and it is now attracting the interest of mining companies because it is pro-mining permitting process (both government and local support) along with good infrastructure.

 Modern Mining Code